This tutorial is part 2 of 2 in the series.

 Before opening a PR, I usually follow these steps to checkout the branch, get all the updates to merge them with my own, get all the recent changes from the master branch too, and force push all the changes to the branch itself.

-Update the master branch to the recent changes:
+First, when being on the master branch, update the master branch to the recent changes:

 git pull --rebase origin master

-Checkout the branch:
+Second, checkout the branch:

 git checkout <branch>

-Pull rebase all recent changes from the branch:
+Third, pull rebase all recent changes from the branch:

 git pull --rebase origin <branch>